MayMonKo/Cafe_System/docs/architecture.md

-# PHASE 1.1 — High-Level System Architecture
+# PHASE 1.1 — System Architecture

-## Cloud Café — Web-Based Café Management & Analytics System

----

 ## 1. Purpose of This Architecture